Oklahoma - Sectoral Privacy Overview

 5.4.
 Oklahoma Act Regarding Fair Credit Reporting

-Prior to requesting a consumer report for employment purposes, the requestor or user of the consumer report shall provide written notice to the person who is the subject of the consumer report (§ 148 of Title 24 of the O.S.).
+Prior to requesting a consumer report for employment purposes, the requestor or user of the consumer report must provide written notice to the person who is the subject of the consumer report (24 O.S. § 24-148).
 The written notice is required to contain a box that the consumer can check to receive a copy of the report.
-The consumer report sent to the consumer shall be provided at no charge to the consumer and shall have the same meaning as that term as defined in the Fair Credit Reporting Act of 1970.
+The consumer report sent to the consumer must be provided at no charge to the consumer and must have the same meaning as that term as defined in the Fair Credit Reporting Act of 1970.

 5.5.
 Employees' Social Security Numbers

-Oklahoma law provides that an employer shall not publicly post or display the social security number of an employee or require an employee to transmit their social security number over the internet unless it is transmitted by a secure connection or the social security number is encrypted (§ 173.1 of Title 40 of the O.S.).
+Oklahoma law provides that an employer must not publicly post or display the social security number of an employee or require an employee to transmit their social security number over the internet unless it is transmitted by a secure connection or the social security number is encrypted (40 O.S. § 40-173.1).

 5.6.
 Employees' Social Media

-Employers cannot require an employee or prospective employee to disclose a user name and password (§ 173.2 of Title 40 of the O.S.).
+Employers cannot require an employee or prospective employee to disclose a username and password (40 O.S. § 173.2).
 Employees and prospective employees are able to bring a civil action against an employer who violates this law.

 7.1.
 Fraudulent Use of Electronic Mail

-The Fraudulent Use of Electronic Mail provision of the Oklahoma Consumer Protection Act makes it unlawful to send an e-mail when the sender knows that the e-mail does not contain an identifying point of origin or contains false, misleading, or malicious material that could purposefully or negligently injure a person (§§ 776.1 - 776.7 of Title 15 of the O.S.).
+The Fraudulent Use of Electronic Mail provision of the Oklahoma Consumer Protection Act makes it unlawful to send an email when the sender knows that the email does not contain or misrepresents an identifying point of origin; contains false, misleading, or malicious material that could purposefully or negligently injure a person; falsely represents that it is being sent by a legitimate online business; links the recipient to a web page that appears associated with a legitimate business but will fraudulently take identifying information from the recipient; or asks for identifying information from the recipient for a purpose the recipient believes is legitimate (§§ 15-776.1 to 15-776.7 of Title 15 of the O.S.).

 7.2.
 Anti-Phishing Act

-Oklahoma has an Anti-Phishing Act that makes it unlawful for any person, by means of a web page or link to web page to solicit, request, or take any action to induce another person to provide identifying information by representing himself, herself, or itself to be a business without the authority or approval of the business (§ 776.8 - 776.12 of Title 15 of the O.S.).
+Oklahoma has an Anti-Phishing Act that makes it unlawful for any person, by means of a web page or link to a web page to solicit, request, or take any action to induce another person to provide identifying information by representing himself, herself, or itself to be a business without the authority or approval of the business (15 O.S. §§ 15-776.8 to 15-776.12).
 The Anti-Phishing Act provides a private right of action that allows victims to seek injunctive relief and damages.

 7.3.
 Anti-Caller ID Spoofing Act

-The Anti-Caller ID Spoofing Act makes it illegal for a caller to knowingly insert false information into a caller identification system with the intent to mislead, defraud, or deceive the recipient of a telephone call (§ 776.23 of Title 15 of the O.S.).
+The Anti-Caller ID Spoofing Act makes it illegal for a caller to knowingly insert false information into a caller identification system with the intent to mislead, defraud, or deceive the recipient of a telephone call (15 O.S. § 15-776.23).

 7.4.
 Commercial Telephone Solicitation

 The Oklahoma Consumer Protection Act places a restriction on telemarketing practices in Oklahoma.
-These restrictions include requiring telemarketers to register with the Oklahoma Attorney General ('AG') (§ 775A.4 of Title 15 of the O.S.; see 15 O.S.
-775A.3 for registering requirements) and barring telemarketers to misrepresent that a person won a contest, sweepstakes or drawing.
+These restrictions include requiring telemarketers to register with the Oklahoma Attorney General ('AG') (15 O.S. § 15-775A.4; see 15 O.S. § 15-775A.3 for registering requirements) and barring telemarketers to misrepresent that a person won a contest, sweepstakes or drawing.

 Oklahoma also has a 'do not call list'.
-Section 775B.6 provides that telemarketers are not allowed to call or message any consumer more than 30 days after the consumer was added to the do not call list.
+15 O.S. § 15-775B.6 provides that telemarketers are not allowed to call or message any consumer more than 30 days after the consumer was added to the do not call list.